 No personal details (e.g. names) of children under 16 will be used in such materials without consent from their parent or legal guardian, but we may use images where children are incidentally pictured (for example, as part of a crowd).

-We may use your contact details to provide you with information about our work which we consider may be of interest to you (for example updates about the Foundation’s Projects such as Heads Together).
+We may use your contact details to provide you with information about our work which we consider may be of interest to you.

 See the section “Our legal basis for processing your information” for more information about our use of legitimate interests.
 We may also contact you by phone on this basis (unless you are registered with the Telephone Preference Service or have opted-out of receiving marketing communications from us).

 We send the following marketing materials:

 You can opt-out of receiving marketing communications from us at any time using the details in the “contact us” section.
 Please note that we may still send you administrative communications where necessary.

 Depending on your settings or the privacy policies for social media messaging services like Facebook, Twitter and Instagram you may receive targeted advertisements about The Earthshot Prize through our use of social media audience tools.